JustinAzoff/flow-indexer/README.md

 you see per day.
 I suggest starting with monthly indexes.
 If the indexing performance takes a huge hit by the end of the month, switch to daily indexes.

+## Run initial index

+the `indexall` command will expand file\_glob and index any log file that matches.

+    $ ~/go/bin/flow-indexer indexall

 ## Start Daemon

-Starting the daemon will expand file\_glob and index any log file that matches.
+Once the initial index is complete, start the daemon.
+Starting the daemon will expand recent\_file\_glob and index any recently created log file that matches.

     $ ~/go/bin/flow-indexer daemon

+It will do this in a 60 second loop to keep itself up to date.

 ## Query API